ElfIncredible/Parkinson-s-Disease-ML-Detection/README.md

     - [Building a predictive system](#building-a-predictive-system)

 ## Project Overview
+Parkinson's disease is a progressive neurological disorder that affects movement and can lead to significant disability.
+Early and accurate diagnosis is crucial for effective management and treatment.
+This project leverages data-driven approaches to aid in the early detection of the disease.

+**Goals:**
+- **Develop a Predictive Model:** Create a robust machine learning model capable of accurately predicting Parkinson's disease from voice measurements.
+- **Data Exploration and Preprocessing:** Understand the dataset's structure, clean the data, and preprocess it to ensure it is suitable for machine learning algorithms.
+- **Model Training and Evaluation:** Train a Support Vector Machine (SVM) classifier and evaluate its performance to ensure it generalizes well to new data.
+- **Make Predictions on New Data:** Use the trained model to predict the presence of Parkinson's disease in new, unseen data points.
+- **Raise Awareness:** Demonstrate the potential of machine learning in healthcare applications, specifically for the early detection of neurological disorders.

 ## Dataset
 This [dataset](https://www.kaggle.com/datasets/vikasukani/parkinsons-disease-data-set) is composed of a range of biomedical voice measurements from 31 people, 23 with Parkinson's disease (PD).
 Each column in the table is a particular voice measure, and each row corresponds to one of 195 voice recordings from these individuals ("name" column).
 The main aim of the data is to discriminate healthy people from those with PD, according to the "status" column which is set to 0 for healthy and 1 for PD.